 Planning has developed alternative strategies for public engagement during the COVID-19 pandemic.
 Development proponents can follow this guideline when completing applications for an Official Plan Amendment, Plan of Subdivision or Condominium, and Zoning By-law Amendment.

 Click here to view the interim guideline for Alternative Public Engagement Strategies under the Planning Act.

 Official Plan Amendments & Review

 An official plan describes policies on how land in your community should be used.
 It is prepared with input from the public and helps to ensure that planning and development meets the community’s needs now and in the future.
-The Official Plan for Prince Edward County is available online.

 If you want to use your property or develop it in a way that conflicts with the current Official Plan, an amendment is required.
 Municipal planning staff can let you know if the amendment is possible while identifying any problems you may encounter, and how to go about applying.
 Please fill out a Development Inquiry Form to get started.